-- Having emotional or behavioral symptoms within three months of a specific stressor occurring in your life
+- Having emotional or behavioral symptoms within three months of a specific stressful event.

-- Experiencing more stress than would normally be expected in response to a stressful life event and/or having stress that causes significant problems in your relationships, at work or at school
+- Having higher-than-expected stress in response to a stressful life event or having stress that causes a lot of problems in connections with others, or at work or at school.

-- Symptoms are not the result of another mental health disorder or part of normal grieving
+- Symptoms are not due to another mental health problem or part of the typical grieving process.

 Types of adjustment disorders

 - With depressed mood.
-Symptoms mainly include feeling sad, tearful and hopeless and experiencing a lack of pleasure in the things you used to enjoy.
+Symptoms mainly include feeling sad, tearful and hopeless, very tired, and taking no pleasure in the things you used to enjoy.

 - With anxiety.
-Symptoms mainly include nervousness, worry, difficulty concentrating or remembering things, and feeling overwhelmed.
-Children who have an adjustment disorder with anxiety may strongly fear being separated from their parents and loved ones.
+Symptoms mainly include nervousness, worry, having a hard time concentrating or remembering things, and feeling overwhelmed.
+Children may strongly fear being separated from their parents and loved ones.

 - With mixed anxiety and depressed mood.
-Symptoms include a combination of depression and anxiety.
+Symptoms include a blend of depression and anxiety.

-- With disturbance of conduct.
+- With disturbed conduct.
 Symptoms mainly involve behavioral problems, such as fighting or reckless driving.
-Youths may skip school or vandalize property.
+Children and teenagers may skip school or damage or destroy property.

-- With mixed disturbance of emotions and conduct.
-Symptoms include a mix of depression and anxiety as well as behavioral problems.
+- With disturbed emotions and conduct.
+Symptoms include a mix of depression, anxiety and behavioral problems.

 - Unspecified.
-Symptoms don't fit the other types of adjustment disorders, but often include physical problems, problems with family or friends, or work or school problems.
+Symptoms do not fit the other types of adjustment disorders.
+But this type often includes physical problems, problems with family or friends, or problems at work or school.

 Length of symptoms

-How long you have signs and symptoms of an adjustment disorder also can vary.
+How long you have symptoms of an adjustment disorder also can vary.
 Adjustment disorders can be:

-- Acute.
-Signs and symptoms last six months or less.
-They should ease once the stressor is removed.
+- Short term.
+This is when symptoms last six months or less.
+These are often called acute symptoms.
+They should ease once the stressful event passes.

-- Persistent (chronic).
-Signs and symptoms last more than six months.
+- Long term.
+This is when symptoms last more than six months.
+These are often called persistent or chronic symptoms.
 They continue to bother you and disrupt your life.

 Many people with adjustment disorders find treatment helpful, and they often need only brief treatment.
-Others, including those with persistent adjustment disorders or ongoing stressors, may benefit from longer treatment.
-Treatments for adjustment disorders include psychotherapy, medications or both.
+Others, including those with persistent adjustment disorders or ongoing stress, may benefit from longer treatment.
+Treatments for adjustment disorders include talk therapy, medicines or both.

-Psychotherapy, also called talk therapy, is the main treatment for adjustment disorders.
-This can be provided as individual, group or family therapy.
-Therapy can:
+Talk therapy, also called talk psychotherapy, is the main treatment for adjustment disorders.
+This treatment can be provided individually, or with a group or as a family.

-- Help you get back to your normal routine
+- Help you get back to your typical routine.

 Lifestyle and home remedies